Part One: Advances in Animal Welfare Science

 - Edited by a world leading animal welfare academic, with contributions from a writing team of both leading academics and practitioners

-Animal Welfare research scientists, as well as postgraduate students, Animal production researcher scientists, Practising vets involved in welfare assessment, NGOs interested in welfare assurance
+Animal Welfare research scientists and postgraduate students, Animal production researcher scientists, Practising vets involved in welfare assessment, NGOs interested in welfare assurance

 - No. of pages: